Pompeo Coppini: United States

 Many of his works are in Austin, Texas, displayed on the grounds of the Texas State Capitol and on the campus of The University of Texas.
 Coppini's statue of Lawrence Sullivan Ross, Texas Governor and third president of Texas A&M University is considered one of the most revered works on the A&M campus in College Station and students often place coins at the statue's feet for good luck on exams.
 Coppini's marble statue of Senator James Paul Clarke stands in the U.S. Capitol.
 Coppini also designed two bronze sculptures at Baylor University in Waco, Texas—those of former Baylor University President Rufus C. Burleson, located on the Burleson Quadrangle on the Baylor campus (1905), and Baylor University namesake and founder Judge R.E.B.
 Baylor (1939).
 One of Coppini's best works, as stated by the artist, is the bronze sculpture of John Reagan, former U.S. Senator from Palestine, Texas, located in that city's Reagan Park (1911), featuring the personification of the "Lost Cause of the Confederacy" seated at the base of the monument.

-Coppini died in San Antonio on September 26, 1957.
-He designed his own crypt or his final resting place in Sunset Memorial Park.
+Coppini died in San Antonio on 26 September 1957.
+He designed his own crypt in Sunset Memorial Park.